Please configure

 • Use a passphrase for your passwords: several words that contain numbers, symbols, upper and lower-case letters.

 • Manage your passwords all in one place with an online password manager.
-CERT NZ has some great advice on choosing one
+CERT NZ has some great advice on choosing one.
+Learn more about choosing an online password manager

 • It's also good to base your security questions on information that can't be found on social media or online.